Scalable computation for geospatial exposure assessment with R and high-performance computing

 Causal inference for the relationship between deaths by mental illness and residential greenspace exposure with matching methods by a combined matrix of Jensen-Shannon divergence and geographic distance

-This is an ongoing project and its output will be a part of my doctoral dissertation.
 I am integrating the multivariate dissimilarity and the spatial contiguity to match the data better for causal inference of the relationship between deaths by mental illness and residential greenspace exposure while controlling confounding environmental exposures, individual traits, and neighborhood socioeconomic status in the U.S. Pacific Northwest.

 Machine learning and spatial autocorrelation in socioeconomic, soil and water quality data

 I am undertaking the role of the principal data analyst of this project.
 The research team for this project aims to find a general trend in the relationship between spatial autocorrelation of dependent variables and the residual spatial autocorrelation from a range of research data from open data sources.
 Conventional machine learning algorithms are compared in multiple data settings.
 The results from socioeconomic data were published in geography journals such as Professional Geographer, Geographical Analysis, and Geocarto International.

 Spatiotemporal shifts in the association between unemployment and mental-illness mortality in the United States before and after the Great Recession